mor-solomonov/creatives-around-frontend/README.md

  <br/><br/>
  ## Comments
 <br/>
- -The app is currently made for mobile only.
+- The app is currently made for mobile only.
- -For desktop an iframe is implemented.
+- For desktop an iframe is implemented.
 - Optimized for Google Chrome.
 - Ongoing optimizaion for Mozilla Firefox, Safari & Microsoft Edge.